 Step 3: Hard chrome plating

-Our plating team, made up of some of the most experienced electroplaters in the nation, calculates the required current density to plate the part back up to its size specification using the hard chrome layer.
-The part is loaded vertically into a cylindrical conforming anode within a plating tank.
-High levels of DC current are induced, invoking an electrochemical reaction which bonds the chromium to the metal.
+Our highly experienced plating team calculates the required current density to plate the part back to its size specification using a hard chrome layer.
+The part is loaded into a cylindrical anode and high levels of DC current are induced.
+An electrochemical reaction bonds the chromium to the base metal.
 After plating, the part undergoes another thorough wash and degrease.

 Step 4: Polishing